MATHEMATICAL FICTION:

 William Bernhardt

-A detective is aided by an autistic child in capturing a serial killer who leaves equations written in the blood of his victims at the scenes of his grisly crimes.
-Both due to lack of time (I am on... (more)
+A detective is aided by an autistic child in capturing a serial killer who leaves equations written in the blood of his victims at the scenes of the grisly crimes.
+In your MathFiction entry for William... (more)

 Threshold (1997)